delphidabbler/bdiff/Docs/OldLicenses.md

 Additional copyright and terms of using the Pascal translation are as follows:

-  The Pascal translation is © copyright 2003 by Peter Johnson.
+  The Pascal translation is Â© copyright 2003 by Peter Johnson.
 Copying the Pascal translation and any modifications of the original code is allowed providing changes are made clear.